 - Throw out containers in the yard that hold water (eg. tyres, tins, jars, etc).

-- Change water in bird baths and pet bowls frequently.
+- Change water in bird baths and pet bowls often.

 - Clean roof gutters on a regular basis.